Dragut: Commander-in-chief of Ottoman naval forces in the Mediterranean

 After Barbarossa's death in July 1546, Turgut succeeded him as supreme commander of Ottoman naval forces in the Mediterranean.
 In July 1547 he once again assaulted Malta with a force of 23 galleys and galiots, after hearing the news that the Kingdom of Naples was shaken by the revolt against Viceroy Don Pietro of Toledo, which would make a naval support from there to Malta rather unlikely.
 Turgut Reis landed his troops at Marsa Scirocco, the extreme southern point of the island which faces the shores of Africa.
 From there the Ottoman troops quickly marched towards the vicinity of the Church of Santa Caterina.
 The guards of the church tower escaped as soon as they saw the forces of Turgut Reis, which prevented them from igniting the tub of gunpowder—a common method used then to warn the local inhabitants of attacks.

 After sacking the island, Turgut Reis headed towards Capo Passero in Sicily, where he captured the galley of Giulio Cicala, son of Duke Vincenzo Cicala.
 He later sailed to the Aeolian Islands, and at Salina Island he captured a Maltese trade ship with valuable cargo.
 From there he sailed to Apulia and towards the end of July 1547 he assaulted the city of Salve.
 He later sailed to Calabria, forcing the local population to flee towards the safety of the mountains.
 From there he went to Corsica and captured a number of ships.

+On 30 May 1550, Turgut Reis led an attack on the Mallorcan town of Pollença, but was defeated by a militia made up of the townspeople using crude farming equipment as weaponry.
+This event, known as the battle of the Moors and Christians, is commemorated and recreated by the townspeople of Pollença every August.